Gary’s practice focuses on domestic and

 He is an adjunct professor in the Georgetown University Graduate Tax Program,

-where he has taught advanced partnership taxation for over a decade.
+where he has taught advanced partnership taxation for more than 15 years.
 A frequent

 lecturer on complex tax partnership issues, Gary is a regular speaker with the